 You can also stroll along the rivers and beaches to enjoy great views of aquatic life, including a variety of fish found throughout the region, as well as a wide variety of wildlife like birds, reptiles, and amphibians.

 Corpus Christi has a number of railroads, buses (actually buses disguised as trolleys), and routes to other cities in Texas.

-The House of Rock is becoming an experience that is nothing less than a rocking time, with live music every Thursday and Saturday.
-For the past 40 years, this downtown Corpus Christi arts center has served as a hub for the creativity of South Texas artists who exhibit and sell there.
-Expand your interest in art by visiting one of the many galleries, museums, galleries and galleries on the Texas A&M University campus.
-Her bucket list was to include the Selena Quintanilla Perez Memorial Art Center, which honors the life and legacy of Selina Quintenilla Perez this spring.
+For the past 40 years, the downtown Corpus Christi arts center has served as a hub for the creativity of South Texas artists who exhibit and sell there.
+Expand your interest in art by visiting one of the many galleries, museums, galleries, and galleries on the Texas A&M University branch campus located here.
+Other colleges in the area include Del Mar College and Saint Leo University-Corpus Christi.

 Corpus Christi is also known as the "Bird Capital" of the United States, mostly because it has a large, shallow bay where thousands of birds feed each day.
 In fact, the San Diego Audubon Society even named the city "America's birdiest place," which goes to show you just how many birds there are in the south Texas city.

 Corpus Christi has several neighborhoods, including Bayside, North Beach, Annaville, Clarkwood, Flour Bluff, and Gardendale, to name a few.
 It became an incorporated city in Texas in 1852.